vestrel00/contacts-android/howto/howto-query-accounts.md

 Queries are executed in the same thread as the call-site.
 This may result in a choppy UI.

-To perform the work in a different thread, use the extensions provided in the `async` module.
+To perform the work in a different thread, use the Kotlin coroutine extensions provided in the `async` module.
-For more info, read [How do I use the async module to simplify executing work outside of the UI thread using coroutines?](/contacts-android/howto/howto-use-api-with-async-execution.html)
+For more info, read [How do I use the async module to simplify executing work outside of the UI thread using coroutines?](/howto/howto-use-api-with-async-execution.md)

 You may, of course, use other multi-threading libraries or just do it yourself =)